 General Certificate in Law & Society

-York University students may earn a General Certificate in Law & Society concurrent with the fulfillment of the requirements for a BA in any area.
+You may earn a General Certificate in Law & Society concurrent with fulfilling the requirements for a BA in any area.
 This certificate is not, however, open to students who are pursuing, or who already hold, a degree in Law & Society.

 To qualify for the General Certificate in Law & Society, students must complete 24 credits from a list of approved Law & Society courses, with a cumulative grade point average in these 24 credits of 5.0 (C+) or higher.

 Course requirements for the general certificate are as follows: